mikedelgaudio/tipsy/README.md

 - [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
 - [ ] Add gtag events
-- [ ] Investigate issue when clearing item name or person name where the input field auto fills the defaults but error message remains
-- [ ] Investigate if all error toast clear screen when navigating away from /calculate (what happens if an error existed; user left and comes back?)
 - [ ] Debounce inputs to prevent numerous state calls
-- [ ] Remove a11y-dialog in favor of native dialog element
 - [ ] Consider breaking functions outside of calculation class

 ## Docker build